Skip to main content

 • suspicious circumstances relating to criminal activity: liaise with the police

 If you are experiencing difficulties in gaining entry to the accommodation for routine, maintenance or emergency purposes the we would advise seeking legal advice and/or contacting the local authority Housing Service to discuss options available to you.
 Landlords who enter without the consent of the tenant or against their wishes must be able to demonstrate, if challenged, that it was reasonable to enter under the circumstances.
-See also Harassment and Illegal Eviction.
+See also the Harassment and Illegal Eviction information on our Maintaining a Good Relationship page.

 Nuisance and Antisocial Behaviour